HenzaT/the_country_club/README.md

 - Git
 - Github

+- Unsplash API
+- REST Countries API

 ## Login
+You can log in using thse details:
+- username: tester@testing.com
+- password: password

 ## Process
 I started with:
 - a rough sketch of what I wanted the app to look like.
-This included pictures and a description of what I wanted the user to receive from the app (a randomly generated song idea).
 - the database schema.

+Before beginning this project, I actually started building a separate frontend only country-focused app using JavaScript, TailwindCSS, the REST Countries API and HTML a few months before this.
+This was a good way for me to practise using the REST Countries API, as well as an opportunity to practise using TailwindCSS.
+Ultimately, I decided that I'd need to scale this project and would need a backend.

 To keep track of the features, I have been using a Trello board which is kept up to date.